-A recent study conducted at the University of Pennsylvania indicated that a specific form of acupuncture may provide some relief to women suffering from breast cancer.
-Electroacupuncture, a form of the treatment where a slight electric current is passed between pairs of the needles, has shown effective at reducing pain, fatigue, anxiety and depression among early stage patients.
+A study conducted at the University of Pennsylvania indicated that a specific form of acupuncture may provide some relief to women suffering from breast cancer.
+Electroacupuncture, a form of the treatment where a slight electric current is passed between pairs of the needles, has been shown effective at reducing pain, fatigue, anxiety, and depression among early stage patients.

 The study, led by Jun Mao, an associate professor with UPenn’s school of medicine, measured the effects of electroacupuncture against those of a placebo, or non-electric acupuncture.
 As Mao explained, the results of the study suggested that treatments with electroacupuncture may prove to simplify complex treatment regimens for breast cancer patients.